JsIqbal/Engineering-philosophy/distributed system.md

 # Exactly-Once Semantics

+## Challenge

 Making sure things happen just right, even if the computer messages get a bit mixed up.

 - **Challenge:**
   - Making sure a computer task happens only once, even if we get the same message more than once.

+## Solutions

+Making sure we only pay attention to new messages:

-- **Solutions:**
+- **Using Special Tasks:**
   - Using special tasks that won't mess up even if we repeat them.

-Also, making sure we only pay attention to new messages.
+- **Attention to New Messages:**
+  - Being smart about which messages we pay attention to, so we don't get confused with the old ones.

 # Failure Detectors